-Key audit matters The key audit matters that we identified in the current year was the recoverability of amounts owed by immediate parent company.
-Within this report, key audit matters are identified as follows: Similar level of risk Materiality The materiality that we used in the current year was £9.7 million which was determined on the basis of total borrowings.
+Key audit matters

+The key audit matter that we identified in the current year was the recoverability of amounts owed by the immediate parent company.

+Within this report, the key audit matter is identified as follows:

+Similar level of risk

-Scoping Audit work to respond to the risks of material misstatement was performed directly by the audit engagement team.
-Significant changes in our approach Our approach is largely consistent with the prior year, however, we have considered the impact of COVID-19 within the business.
+Materiality The materiality that we used in the current year was £9.7 million (2020: £9.7 million) which was determined on the basis of total borrowings.
+Scoping Audit work to respond to the risks of material misstatements was performed directly by the audit engagement team.
+Significant changes in our approach Our approach is largely consistent with the prior year, including the consideration of the impact of Covid-19 within the business.